tessav/rnd-project2/writeup.md

 ```

 ##### Inverse orientation kinematics problem:
 Joint 4, 5, 6 determine the orientation of the end effector. <br>
+Theta4,5 and 6 can be found by transforming the orientation into euler angles using theta1,2 and 3.

 ```python
 # Euler angles from rotation matrix